valerie-valentine/mastermind_console_script/README.md

 **Check out the Website: [Mastermind](https://valerie-valentine.github.io/mastermind-frontend)**

 ## Code Design & Considerations
 While reattempting this take-home challenge, my primary goal was to focus on code organization and the overall architecture of my program.
-During the first iteration of my console application, all of my code resided in a single file (main.py), making it challenging to scale or maintain.
+During the first iteration of my console application, I took an imperative approach to programming.
+Meaning all of my code resided in a single file (main.py), making it challenging to scale or maintain.
 This time, I focused on encapsulating functionality and ensuring a clear separation of concerns.
-To achieve this, I implemented an MVC (Model-View-Controller) design pattern, which provided a structured approach to organize my application into distinct layers:
+To achieve this, I incorporated object-oriented programming & implemented an MVC (Model-View-Controller) design pattern , which provided a structured approach to organize my application into distinct layers:

     Model (Data Layer)
         The Model serves as the data layer and incorporates all game-related business logic.